Biden taps former senator Udall as U.S. ambassador to New Zealand

-WASHINGTON, July 16 (Reuters) - President Joe Biden will nominate Tom Udall, a former U.S. senator who represented New Mexico, to be his ambassador to New Zealand, the White House said on Friday.
+WASHINGTON (Reuters) -President Joe Biden will nominate Tom Udall, a former U.S. senator who represented New Mexico, to be his ambassador to New Zealand, the White House said on Friday.

 The decision comes as Biden works to shore up alliances in the Asia-Pacific to present a united front on what he has described as Washington’s key foreign policy challenge: China.